Rust Installation

 This command downloads a script and starts the rustup installation.
 Follow the on-screen prompts.

-After installation, rustup might ask you to configure your current shell.
+All tools are installed to the ~/.cargo/bin directory by default.
+After installation, rustup might ask you to configure your current shell (to update your PATH).
 You can either restart your terminal or run the command provided by the installer (usually something like source $HOME/.cargo/env on Unix-like systems).

 Second, check whether you have Rust installed correctly.
 Open a new terminal window and check if Rust is installed correctly by running: